RVNielsen/MyPortfolio/cpp/hangman/example1.md

 Player 1, write a word with at least 3 letters: strawberry
 ```
-When run in the command line, many blank lines are added here so that player 2 cannot see the word.
+When running in the command line, about 50 blank lines are added here so that player 2 cannot see the word.
 The lines were cut in this example for readability
 ```txt
 -----
 |   |